TempeHS/2025CT_Princy.D_name/README.md

 | A | Move Left |
 | D | Move Right |
 ## Features
+- Dashing, which is a central mechanic of the game and gives the player an option to flee the enemies instead of fighting
+- Jumping, which is another central mechanic for platforming.
+- The Odyssey had a purpose.
 ### :white_check_mark: Working Mechanics <a name="mechanics"></a>
 Most of the mechanics are quite basic, but aren't likely to malfunction and break during gameplay.